Chart Color Schemes

 Rockhampton City is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Rockhampton City's population is estimated at around 2,108, reflecting an increase of 49 people since the 2021 Census.
-The population was reported as 2,059 in 2021.
-This increase is inferred from AreaSearch's estimation of the resident population at 2,057 following examination of the latest ERP data release by the ABS (June 2024), and an additional 40 validated new addresses since the Census date.
-The population density ratio is approximately 810 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Overseas migration contributed about 52.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the Rockhampton City statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 2,054 as of Nov 2025.
+This reflects a decrease of 5 people since the 2021 Census, which reported a population of 2,059 people.
+The change is inferred from the resident population of 2,052, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 40 validated new addresses since the Census date.
+This level of population equates to a density ratio of 790 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Future population trends anticipate lower quartile growth of national non-metropolitan areas.
-By 2041, Rockhampton City is expected to increase by 102 persons, reflecting an overall increase of approximately 2.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort.
+As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated.
+The Rockhampton City (SA2) is expected to increase by 102 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.7% in total over the 17 years.

 Frequently Asked Questions - Population